SEA LIFE Sydney Aquarium is a huge tourist draw for families and solo travelers alike.

 The Aquarium is at 1-5 Wheat Road, Sydney NSW 2000.
 Directions

 One of the advantages of traveling by ferry is the stunning views of the Sydney Harbour which you get to enjoy.

-If you are riding the Big Bus Sydney you must get down at the SEA LIFE Sydney Aquarium stop on Wheat road under the footbridge.
+If you are riding the Big Bus Sydney you can get down at the SEA LIFE Sydney Aquarium stop on Wheat road under the footbridge.

-If you are riding any other bus service, get down at any stop near the Market Street or King Street and walk on foot down the hill to reach the Darling Harbour.
+If you are riding any other bus service, get down at Market Street or King Street and walk on foot down the hill to reach the Darling Harbour.

 Sydney Aquarium Parking

-Get your parking ticket validated at the Aquarium’s gift shop while exiting the Aquarium and save money in the process.
+Get your parking ticket validated at the Aquarium’s gift shop while exiting save money in the process.